Business action on climate change: HSBC

-More on business action
+Fashion industry

+The fashion industry is one of the largest polluters, producing around 8-10% of all greenhouse gas emissions.
+Fast fashion culture and mass production of lower quality, less durable materials have contributed to a greater impact.
+Some retailers have explored ways to reduce the carbon footprint, water use and energy use of garment production.
+Examples include integrating recycled materials into garments.

+In 2022 Patagonia founder Yvon Chouinard gave away the company, with all profits going to a non-profit entity funding climate change activism.

+Small and Medium-sized Enterprises (SMEs)

+Small and Medium-sized Enterprises (SMEs) play a crucial role in addressing climate change, as they represent around 13% of global greenhouse gas emissions.
+However, SMEs often face unique challenges in implementing climate action strategies, including limited resources and expertise, lack of awareness about climate change impacts, financial constraints for implementing green technologies, and difficulty accessing information on best practices.

+Despite these challenges, SMEs also have opportunities to benefit from climate action through increased energy and resource efficiency, reduced operational costs, access to new markets for green products and services, enhanced reputation and competitiveness, and improved resilience to climate-related risks.

+Research indicates that effective policy approaches for encouraging SME climate action include targeted financial incentives and grants, provision of technical assistance and capacity building, development of sector-specific guidance and tools, and creation of networks and partnerships to share best practices.

+Key strategies

 Businesses take action on climate change for several reasons.
 Action improves corporate image and better aligns corporate actions with the environmental interests of owners, employees, suppliers, and customers.
 Action also occurs to reduce costs, increase return on investments, and to reduce dependency on uncontrollable costs.

 Increased energy efficiency

 For many companies, looking at more efficient energy use can pay off in the medium to long term; unfortunately, shareholders need to be satisfied in the short term, so regulatory intervention is often required, to encourage prudent conservation measures.
 However, as carbon intensity starts to show up on balance books through organizations such as the Carbon Disclosure Project, voluntary action is starting to take place.

 Recently there has been a spate of companies acting to improve their energy efficiency.
 Possibly the most prominent of these companies is Wal-Mart.
 Wal-Mart, the largest retailer in the US, has announced specific environmental goals to reduce energy use in its stores and pressure its 60,000 suppliers in its worldwide supply chain to follow its lead.
-On energy efficiency, Wal-Mart wants to increase the fuel efficiency of its truck fleet by 25% over the next three years and double it within ten years, moving from 6.5 mpg.
-This seems an attainable goal, and by 2020, it is expected to save the company $494 million a year.
+On energy efficiency, Wal-Mart wants to increase the fuel efficiency of its truck fleet by 25% over the next three years and double it within ten years.
+By 2020, it is expected to save the company $494 million a year.

 The company also wants to build a store that is at least 25% more energy efficient within four years.